Mumtazabad

 Mumtazabad is one of the oldest housing areas in east Multan in Punjab, Pakistan.

+It is Shia majority area of Multan.
 It is a well-developed and heavily populated area.
 The layout of the area is symmetrical, with a playground and mosque in every block.

 Notable places

 BCG Chowk

 Chowk where British Cotton Ginners were located, with their cotton ginning unit in the early 1940s.
 This is also the location of a Muslim public high school.

-Several shops can be found in this area, as well as schools, polytechnics and other educational institutions، biggest mobile market and many food points..
+Several shops can be found in this area, as well as schools, polytechnics and other educational institutions, a big cellphone market and many food points.